maikvandergaag/msft-extensions/azuredevops/powerbiactions-xplat/readme.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/maikvandergaag)

+This tasks does more or less the same as the Power BI Actions tasks.
+This task is also able to un on linux agents.

 Power BI Actions is a task for Azure Pipelines.
 With this tasks you can automate specific tasks for Power BI.

 The following tasks can be automated by using this extension: